Moche culture: Collapse

 Other evidence demonstrates that these events did not cause a complete Moche demise.
 Moche polities survived beyond 650 AD in the Jequetepeque Valley and the Moche Valleys.
 For instance, in the Jequetepeque Valley, later settlements are characterized by fortifications and defensive works.
-While there is no evidence of a foreign invasion, as many scholars have suggested in the past (i.e. a Huari invasion), the defensive works suggest social unrest, possibly the result of climatic changes, as factions fought for control over increasingly scarce resources.
+While there is no evidence of a foreign invasion (i.e. a Huari invasion) as many scholars have suggested in the past, the defensive works suggest social unrest, possibly the result of climatic changes, as factions fought for control over increasingly scarce resources.

 Links with other cultures

 Chronologically, the Moche was an Early Intermediate Period culture, which was preceded by the Chavín horizon, as well as the Cupisnique, and succeeded by the Huari and Chimú.
 The Moche co-existed with the Ica-Nazca culture in the south.
 They are thought to have had some limited contact with the Ica-Nazca because they later mined guano for fertilizer and may have traded with northerners.
 Moche pottery has been found near Ica, but no Ica-Nazca pottery has been found in Moche territory.

 The coastal Moche culture also co-existed (or overlapped in time) with the slightly earlier Recuay culture in the highlands.
 Some Moche iconographic motifs can be traced to Recuay design elements.

 The Moche also interacted with the neighbouring Virú culture.
-Eventually, by 700 CE, they established control over the Viru.
+Eventually, by 700 CE, they had established control over the Viru.

 Archaeological discoveries

-In 1899 and 1900, Max Uhle was the first archaeologist to excavate a Moche site, Huaca de la Luna which is where the architectural complex that is known as Huacas de Moche (Pyramids of Moche) is located in the Moche Valley.
+In 1899 and 1900, Max Uhle was the first archaeologist to excavate a Moche site, Huaca de la Luna, which is where the architectural complex that is known as Huacas de Moche (Pyramids of Moche) is located in the Moche Valley.
 The name of this architectural complex is where the name of the Moche site and culture came from.

 Excavations in 1938 and 1939 by Rafael Larco Hoyle saw the development of the first interpretations of Moche culture, ranking the Moche as being "high on the list of advanced societies" as a civilization.
 He listed traits of the Moche culture such as "exquisite artworks" and the "creation of large scale facilities and public works" as a testament to this ranking.

-Although arguably the most significant event which shaped Moche archaeological research was the Virú Valley Project beginning in 1946 and was led by Willian Duncan Strong and Wendell Bennett.
-Their stratigraphic excavations in Virú showed an earlier ceramic style, which is known as Gallinazo which appeared to have “abruptly ended”.
+Arguably the most significant event which shaped Moche archaeological research was the Virú Valley Project, beginning in 1946 and led by Willian Duncan Strong and Wendell C. Bennett.
+Their stratigraphic excavations in Virú showed an earlier ceramic style known as Gallinazo, which appeared to have “abruptly ended”.

 In 1987, archaeologists, alerted by the local police, discovered the first intact Moche tomb at Sipán in northern Peru.
 Inside the tomb, which was carbon dated to about 300 AD, the archaeologists found the mummified remains of a high ranking male, the Lord of Sipán.
 Also in the tomb were the remains of six other individuals, several animals, and a large variety of ornamental and functional items, many of which were made of gold, silver, and other valuable materials.
 Continuing excavations of the site have yielded thirteen additional tombs.